제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 16 (Restriction or Rejection of Transactions)

-① The Company may restrict or reject the processing of the small-amount overseas remittance requested by the Customer in any of the following cases:
+① The Company may restrict or reject a transaction in any of the following cases:

-- The Customer does not use additional security measures provided by the Company beyond identity verification using access media.
+- The Customer does not use additional security measures provided by the Company beyond identity verification.

-- The Customer repeatedly remits in small portions to evade capital transaction reporting requirements.
+- The Customer intentionally splits remittance amounts repeatedly to evade capital transaction reporting requirements.

-- The transaction is restricted under the Capital Markets Act or other laws (e.g., FX margin trading, foreign securities acquisition by residents).
+- The transaction is restricted under laws such as the Capital Markets Act.

 Article 17 (Dispute Resolution Procedure)